 Hold and cuddle your new kitten often the first few weeks.
 Cradle the kitten in your arms like a baby and rub its belly gently.
 Rubbing the tummy often creates trust much quicker than just petting the back.
 Also gently rub the sides of its jaws with your fingers.
 This places your scent near his nose so you become very familiar to it very quickly.

 Once your little kitten is purring and sooo happy to see you whenever you appear, you can consider it adjusted to the move from our home to yours.
 You will find that these kittens will chirp when they are happy.
 Kind of like a half purr and half burp.
 You will recognize it when they start doing it. purrrrrrrpb is how I would spell it.

 Do not let your kitten hide out somewhere when you first receive it.
 Hold it and pet it and let it know that you are a good thing in its life.
 Do let the kitten take a nap on your lap.
 Play with the jingle toy on your lap.
 When ever you put the kitten down set it in its litter box for the first few days.

-Feeding: We feed Purina One healthy kitten (blue bag) and occasionally Friskies canned shredded meats.
+Feeding: We feed Hill’s Science Diet kitten food and occasionally a canned shredded wet food.
 These foods can be purchased at Wal-Mart, Pet Smart, pet store or a grocery store.
 Refrigerate canned leftovers.